 Few reasons exist today to consider changes to root zone TTLs.

 Two potential problems related to the interaction between the SOA Expire value and the root zone’s signature validity periods exist.
-These need to be addressed by the Internet Community.
+These need to be addressed by the DNS operations community.

 The RSSAC Caucus makes the following recommendations: